 History of the Colorado PGA

 Noble Chalfant, then President of the Colorado Chapter of the Rocky Mountain Section PGA, was instrumental in handling the formal Charter application and in pursuing the necessary formalities leading to the separation of the Chapter from the Rocky Mountain Section.
-At that time, Colorado was part of The PGA's Rocky Mountain Division that ranged from Southern Canada to Northern Mexico.
-Noble's ability to cause The PGA to make Colorado a separate entity was considered a major achievement for Colorado's golf professionals.
+At that time,

 The Colorado Section PGA was founded in 1957 as the 31st Section of the Professional Golfers’ Association of America.
 The Section originally had 30 members.
-The territorial boundaries of the Section included the State of Colorado and the Eastern one-half of the State of Wyoming (excluding Sheridan and Riverton).
+The territorial boundaries of the Section included the State of

 In 1964, under the direction of Warren Smith, Section President, the first Executive Committee was established.
 The Executive Committee was a nine-man Board of Directors, one third of whom was elected each year, and was responsible for conducting the affairs of the Section.